Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Optimal Compilation with SMT

 Satisfiability modulo theories (SMT) solvers are tools that can solve valid variable assignments given this form of constraint.
+SMT is an extension of Satisfiability (SAT) that accommodates a broader range of variable types beyond binary variables, as well as diverse types of constraints that go beyond the confines of conjunctive normal form.
 We can encapsulate the variable definitions and constraints expressed with these variables in an SMT \textit{model}.
 When provided with a model, an SMT solver can check whether it is satisfiable.
 If so, the solver returns the variable assignments which are all we need to execute circuits because our variables completely capture the architecture in spacetime.
 If the model is not satisfiable, some of our bounds are too small for valid variable assignments that will satisfy all the constraints.

 With an SMT solver, we are able to not only solve valid assignments to compile circuits, but also guarantee the optimality of the solution with respect to some objective function, presented as the optimal branch in \autoref{fig:3}.
 So far, the dominating error source of DPQA is the Rydberg laser (see Appendix~\ref{ssec:error} for detail), so we ignore the single-qubit gates for now and add them back after layout synthesis.
 Then, our objective is the number of times we turn on the Rydberg laser, i.e., the number of stages of parallel two-qubit gates, or, circuit depth $S$.
 Thus, we use relatively large spatial bounds ($X,Y,R,C$) which is more likely to yield satisfiable models with a lower $S$.
 We start by setting $S$ to a lower bound, e.g., the critical path in the circuit, which is 3 for the one in \autoref{fig:2}a.
 If the SMT solver returns unsatisfiable, we increase $S$ and invoke the solver again, until it finds a valid solution with $S_\mathrm{opt}$ stages.
 With this procedure, the optimality is guaranteed since we have checked for any smaller $S$ yield unsatisfiable models before finding the solution.
 If $S$ increases beyond the number of gates, we conclude that the spatial bounds are too small and increase them.
 The procedure will terminate since any finite circuit of size $P$ can be run in a finite spacetime volume bounded by $P\times P \times P$.